Why does my AC filter get dirty so fast?

 Little Scruffy Johnson over there sure is cute.
 Very sweet, well-trained.
 A great dog.
 He’s also the reason your air filter is causing you so many issues.

-If you have a pet that sheds a lot, that hair and dander are getting tossed up in the air every time you pet or play with them.
+If you have a pet that sheds a lot, that hair and dander is getting tossed up in the air every time you pet or play with them.
 This hair and dander mix into a clumpy, oily mess and collect in your air filter.
-That filter gets clogged, creates a strain on your HVAC system, and leads to a higher energy bill and more AC repairs.
+That filter gets clogged, creates strain on your HVAC system, and leads to a higher energy bill and more AC repairs.
 It’s probably one of the largest costs of owning a pet that gets completely overlooked.

 Luckily, this is a pretty simple fix.
 If you have the time and desire, you can get a brush and give your pet a quick run through with it every week.
 This collects their shedding in one place, which you can just discard into the trash.
 This prevents the hair from collecting on your air filter.